yannh/docker-texlive/README.md

-# docker-texlive
-Lualatex / Texlive docker image
+This is a Lualatex / Texlive docker image I use to compile PDF reports.
+It contains several additional CTAN packages.